Calculatorbudy fat intake calculator logo

 The Ultimate Guide to Daily Fat Intake

 Fat has long been a misunderstood macronutrient.
-For years, outdated dietary trends suggested that eating fat leads directly to gaining body fat.
+Outdated dietary trends suggested that eating fat leads directly to gaining body fat.
 However, modern nutritional science has clarified that dietary fat is essential for human health.
-It supports cell growth, protects organs, keeps your body warm, and is crucial for absorbing nutrients and producing hormones.
+It supports cell growth, protects organs, and is crucial for absorbing nutrients.

 Why Do We Need Fat?

-Fat is one of the three main macronutrients, alongside carbohydrates and protein.
-It is the most energy-dense nutrient, providing 9 calories per gram (compared to 4 calories per gram for carbs and protein).
-Its primary functions include:
+Fat is one of the three main macronutrients.
+It is the most energy-dense nutrient, providing 9 calories per gram.

 Good Fats vs. Bad Fats